dedz212/TJPP8_TheGameSix/README.md

 ### **5.** Launch Party Pack<br>
   Save and see how it looks in the end.
 If everything looks pleasing to the eye, congratulations, you've added your TheGameSix to what you wanted.
 If nothing works, re-read the text, you may have done something wrong.
 (For example: you didn't put the game in from Party Pack 8.)<br>
-  If you have any questions, go to discord.gg/FsfSdVKcwq
+  If you have any questions, go to [Discord Server](discord.gg/FsfSdVKcwq)

 ==================================================================<br>